usgs-coupled/phreeqc3/doc/README.Linux.txt

                   PHREEQC - Version @VERSION@  @VER_DATE@

-Instructions for installation, execution, and testing are provided below.
+Instructions for installing, executing, and testing are provided below.
 After installation, see the phreeqc.txt file in the doc directory of the PHREEQC installation for summary information on PHREEQC and the RELEASE.TXT file for new features and bug fixes.